-- 7. Based on the Board Decision B.9/2, the first call for project and programme proposals was issued and an invitation letter to eligible Parties to submit project and programme proposals to the Fund was sent out on April 8, 2010. - 8.
-According to the Board Decision B.12/10, a project or programme proposal needs to be received by the secretariat no less than nine weeks before a Board meeting, in order to be considered by the Board in that meeting. - 9.
-The following project concept document titled "Collaboration for the Conservation of Cimandiri Watershed Landscapes through the Potential of Silvopasture and Community Agroforestry" was submitted for Indonesia by the Partnership for Governance Reform in Indonesia (Kemitraan) which is the National Implementing Entity of the Adaptation Fund. - 10.
-This is the first submission of the project concept proposal, using the two-step submission process. - 11.
-The current submission was received by the secretariat in time to be considered in the thirty-ninth Board meeting.
-The secretariat carried out a technical review of the project proposal, assigned it the diary number AF00000305 and completed a review sheet. - 12.
-In accordance with a request to the secretariat made by the Board in its 10th meeting, the secretariat shared this review sheet with Kemitraan and offered it the opportunity of providing responses before the review sheet was sent to the PPRC. - 13.
-The secretariat is submitting to the PPRC the summary and, pursuant to decision B.17/15, the final technical review of the project, both prepared by the secretariat, along with the final submission of the proposal in the following section.
+7. Based on the Board Decision B.9/2, the first call for project and programme proposals was issued and an invitation letter to eligible Parties to submit project and programme proposals to the Fund was sent out on April 8, 2010.

+8. According to the Board Decision B.12/10, a project or programme proposal needs to be received by the secretariat no less than nine weeks before a Board meeting, in order to be considered by the Board in that meeting.

+9. The following project concept document titled "Collaboration for the Conservation of Cimandiri Watershed Landscapes through the Potential of Silvopasture and Community Agroforestry "was submitted for Indonesia by the Partnership for Governance Reform (Kemitraan), which is the National Implementing Entity of the Adaptation Fund.

+10. This is the second submission of the project concept proposal using the two-step submission process.

+11. It was first submitted in the thirty-ninth meeting as a project concept and the Board decided:

+- (a) To not endorse the concept note as supplemented by the clarification responses provided by Partnership for Governance Reform in Indonesia (Kemitraan) to the request made by the technical review; - (b) To suggest that Kemitraan reformulate the proposal taking into account the observations in the review sheet annexed to the notification of the Board's decision, as well as the following issues: - (i) The proposal should provide more details on the financial sustainability of the proposed activities; - (ii) The proponent should carry out a comprehensive consultations process with vulnerable and marginalized groups, including women's and youth groups - (c) To not approve the project formulation grant of US\$ 50,000; - (d) (d) To request Kemitraan to transmit the observations under subparagraph (b) to the Government of Indonesia.

+(Decision B.39/14)

+12. The current submission was received by the secretariat in time to be considered in the fortieth Board meeting.
+The secretariat carried out a technical review of the project proposal, assigned it the diary number AF00000305, and completed a review sheet.

+13. In accordance with a request to the secretariat made by the Board in its 10th meeting, the secretariat shared this review sheet with Kemitraan and offered it the opportunity of providing responses before the review sheet was sent to the PPRC.

+14. The secretariat is submitting to the PPRC the summary and, pursuant to decision B.17/15, the final technical review of the project, both prepared by the secretariat, along with the final submission of the proposal in the following section.
 In accordance with decision B.25.15, the proposal is submitted with changes between the initial submission and the revised version highlighted.